frontendbabel/frontendbabel.github.com/src/documents/articles/about-viewport/index.html.md

 It turned out that Windows Phone considers usual `<meta name="viewport" content="width=device-width, initial-scale=1">` as a designation to make a viewport 320 logical pixels wide, no matter what real device resolution is (because iPhone).

-Instead, fresh and lush `@viewport {width: device-width;}` currently being supported by IE10 and IE11 with prefix overrides this meta`s value; and moreover — instructs a Windows Phone to use its native viewport resolution.
+Instead, fresh and lush `@viewport {width: device-width;}` currently being supported by IE10 and IE11 with prefix overrides this meta’s value; and moreover – instructs a Windows Phone to use its native viewport resolution.

 This is how it should work: